Fifteen miles west of the city of Tucson, the

 Desert Discovery Nature Trail, which descriptions of the main types of cacti and information about the local wildlife.
 To the south, this road encounters equally abundant saguaro in the adjacent Tucson Mountain Park, and links with an alternative route from the city through Gates Pass.

-Touring the Park
+Touring the National Park

 The one backcountry drive in the park starts along Kinney Road -